 Distance Runner Taps “Forrest Gump” to Inspire Healthier Kids

-Health and Nutrition Jim Plunkett-Cole plans to run farther than most of us can imagine, yet his ultimate finish line is inspiring more children to exercise.
+Health and Nutrition Jim Plunkett-Cole plans to run farther than most of us can imagine, yet his ultimate finish line is inspiring more children.

 In the eponymous, Oscar-winning film, Forrest Gump ran back and forth across America for three years, two months, 14 days and 16 hours.
 He ran for no particular reason, other than to perhaps get over a broken heart.

 In October, inspired by the film character, Englishman Jim Plunkett-Cole set out from Mobile, Alabama, on a three-year, 20,000-mile run crisscrossing the United States.
 He is running for a very particular reason: to encourage kids to engage in daily exercise.